Ada-Developers-Academy/core-pses/07/reshape-a-matrix.md

 ## Problem

-In MATLAB, a programming platform for numeric computing, there is a very useful function called 'reshape', which can reshape a matrix into a new one with different size while keeping its original data.
+In MATLAB, a programming platform for numeric computing, there is a very useful function called 'reshape', which can reshape a matrix into a new one with different dimensions while keeping its original data.

-You're given a matrix represented by a two-dimensional array, and two positive integers **rows** and **columns** representing the number of rows and number of columns of the intended reshaped matrix, respectively.
+You're given a matrix represented by a two-dimensional array, and two positive integers **rows** and **columns** representing the number of rows and number of columns respectively of the intended reshaped matrix.

-The reshaped matrix needs to be filled with all the elements of the original matrix in the same row-traversing order as they were.
+The reshaped matrix needs to be filled with all the elements of the original matrix in the same row-traversing order as they originally appeared.
 - If the 'reshape' operation with given parameters is possible, output the new reshaped matrix.
 - Otherwise, raise a `ValueError` (You may choose the specific error message)